 His pitch only to the people here is to be part of a select users’ club, having virtual goods of 50 euros for just 9 euros.
 For 4 years, any virtual goods will be 50% +.
-It’s a proposal of crowdfunding.
+It’s a proposal for crowdfunding.

 Cristi Manafu promotes Kickstarter. com.

 8 people are interested.
 It’s the first time.
 But people do this because they like George, not the exact project.
-“It’s the first time I present this project and people understand it”, says George Lemnaru.
+“It’s the first time I present this project, and people understand it”, says George Lemnaru.

-Zoli Herczeg – Business Development Manager – Applications, Microsoft Romania talks to the potential clients for cloud computing.
+Zoli Herczeg – Business Development Manager – Applications, Microsoft Romania talks to potential clients for cloud computing.

-A lot of people have started using Windows 8 since its launch in Romania.
+Many people have started using Windows 8 since its launch in Romania.

-Now, Windows accepts also Open Source apps from developers.
-So you don’t have to know .NET
+Now, Windows also accepts Open Source apps from developers.
+So you don’t have to know.
+NET.

 Vlad Stan talks about the accelerator Co-founder and CEO, Geekcelerator.
 They raise money from a lot of investors to support local businesses.
 They invested in 11 start-ups in Romania in the last 4 years.
-4 are dead, 4 are still alive.
+4 are dead, and 4 are still alive.
 Total funding: 600.000 $.